PhotoboothProject/photobooth/faq/faq.md

 ### Hardware Button for WLAN connected screen (i.e. iPad) - Remote Buzzer Server
 This feature enables multiple GPIO pin connected hardware buttons (buzzer) in a setup where the display / screen is connected via WLAN / network to the photobooth webserver (e.g. iPad).
 Configuration takes place in the admin settings - Remote Buzzer Server area.

+Troubleshooting / Debugging:

-**Important: You must make sure to set the IP address of the Photobooth web server in the admin settings - section "General"**.
+- **Important: You must make sure to set the IP address of the Photobooth web server in the admin settings - section "General"**.
 The loopback IP (127.0.0.1) does not work, it has to be the exact IP address of the Photobooth web server, to which the remote display connects to.

-Debugging: switch on dev settings for server logs to be written to the "tmp" directory of the photobooth installation (i.e. `data/tmp/io_server.log`).
+- Switch on dev settings for server logs to be written to the "tmp" directory of the photobooth installation (i.e. `data/tmp/remotebuzzer_server.log`).
 Clients will log server communication information to the browser console.
+- If hardware buttons do not trigger, GPIO interrupts might be disabled.
+Check file `/boot/config.txt` and remove / disable the following overlay `dtoverlay=gpio-no-irq` to enable interrupts for GPIOs.

 ***************
 Hardware Button (Buzzer)